These easy healthy banana oat muffins are a fantastic breakfast or snack and are perfect for lunchboxes. They’re a hit with kids and adults alike.

 - Remove the muffins from the oven and allow to cool completely before serving.

-- COOKS NOTE: These recipes will last for 3-5 days if kept in an airtight container at room temperature.
+- COOKS NOTE: These muffins will last for 3-5 days if kept in an airtight container at room temperature.